spxp/spxp-specs/SPXP-Spec.md

     {"kid":"ABCD.1234","enc":"A256GCM","alg":"dir"}
 ```
 It specifies direct encryption with 256 bit AES in Galois/Counter Mode using the key `ABCD.1234` (example).
 Since we do not use a
 separate content encryption key (`"alg":"dir"`), the second part is empty.
-The third part `SfT0skkI…` contains the
+The third part `SfT0skkI...` contains the
-Initialization Vector and the forth part `eDnedk0R…` the ciphertext.
-The last part `zYtiVMmo…` contains the tag to
+Initialization Vector and the forth part `eDnedk0R...` the ciphertext.
+The last part `zYtiVMmo...` contains the tag to
 validate the message integrity.
 The ciphertext is then decrypted to
 ```json
     {"website":"https://example.com","signature":{"key":"C8xSIBPKRTcXxFix","sig":"nEd-NXLlBDjcmCJHhzn9CaVYuRBsG4SDDgdHql85xdGtgb_bql2SnZh2oeMf-dk_g-YhT3uRyZHZRTriUEnCBA"}}